 Here are a few forum topics from around the new that you may find useful:

 - A users experience using salt water for seborrheic dermatitis

 - Another detailed report of using sea salt water soaks at home

 - How orange juice and vitamin C helped one individual

 Dead sea salt has been used for thousands of years.
 Ancient civilizations held high regards for its healing power and it was traded in markets all over the world.

-Many individuals have provided strong testimonials on the effectiveness of topical sea salt application in treating and sometimes even curing seborrheic dermatitis.
+- Many individuals have provided strong testimonials on the effectiveness of topical sea salt application in treating and sometimes even curing seborrheic dermatitis.

-Recent scientific discoveries and movements have raised many red flags when it comes to sodium intake.
+- Recent scientific discoveries and movements have raised many red flags when it comes to sodium intake.
 This has led to a strong a very strong negative outlook on salt and the goal of modern diets to reduce sodium intake.

 For me simply increasing the sea salt consumption through diet led to amazing results for my seborrheic dermatitis.
-My skin started to return to its previous condition and other health problems were positively effected.
+My skin started to return to its previous condition and other health problems were positively affected.
 It must, however, be noted that initially my sodium intake was practically nil and this led me to experiment.
-If you sodium intake is already high it is highly recommended to first reduce it before adding sea salt to your diet.
+If your sodium intake is already high it is highly recommended to first reduce it before adding sea salt to your diet.

-In the end sea salt was a huge part of my personal seborrheic dermatitis cure.
+In the end, sea salt was a huge part of my personal seborrheic dermatitis cure.
 If you would like more information in regards to my approach or would like to share your experience please drop a comment below.